 Drawing both the two and three of cups in the same love tarot reading is far more common than one might think, and is usually a kind of “life goal” for many people.

 The three of cups is one of the most positive cards in the suit and in the tarot as a whole.
 A universal call for celebration and wild happiness, this card provides an easy escape from the bleak and weary downsides of the modern world for a few moments of joy out of time.

 On a more symbolic level, the three of cups embodies the same kind of energy as the arrival of Spring after long months of Winter.
 The body and soul crave some release and need to channel this excess energy through dance, song, love, and life itself.

 A reversed drawing of the three of cups is still mostly positive but warns against the negative downside of any excess that might be indulged.

-Fun, celebration, dancing, sex, carpe diem, enjoyment, wild abandon
+Fun, celebration, dancing, sex, carpe diem, enjoyment, and wild abandon.

 Reversed: Wallflower effect, feeling isolated and left out, and the negative consequences of excessive partying.